 But let’s start off with the list of basic parameters.
-These will outline your search for backup hard drive for Mac:
+These will outline your search for a backup hard drive for Mac:

 - Storage capacity

 - Buffer size

 Tip # 1.
 Decide between SSD and HDD